 The Institute’s Forensic Toxicology Laboratory is equipped with advanced instrumentation to perform testing services, and its toxicologists apply this wide variety of instrumental techniques in the course of their casework.

 Instrumentation and testing services include:

-- Headspace Gas Chromatography (HGC) – Detects the presence of ethanol and other volatile substances.
+- Headspace Gas Chromatography – Flame Ionization Detection (Headspace GC/FID) – Detects ethanol and other volatile substances

-- Gas Chromatography – Mass Spectrometry (GC/MS) and Liquid Chromatography Tandem Mass Spectrometry (LC/MS/MS) – Confirms and quantifies drugs and their metabolites.
+- Gas Chromatography – Mass Spectrometry (GC/MS), Gas Chromatography Tandem Mass Spectrometry (GC/MS/MS) and Liquid Chromatography Tandem Mass Spectrometry (LC/MS/MS) – Confirms and quantifies drugs and their metabolites

 Instructions for Collecting and Submitting Specimens for Toxicological Analysis

 For full toxicological analysis, it is recommended that the submitting agency provide the following: